iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.cdc.general___3.1.1/report.md

 > I give only two stars only because I've only learned of the "CDC" Due to the Covid-19.
 Im very secluded other then facebook so i regret i can not rate CDC with a higher rating.<br> :date: __2020-05-07 08:06:04__

-> Poor app mise well use website as this is a glorious bookmark hidden as an app in my opinion<br> :date: __2020-04-30 07:18:34__

 #### 1-star reviews